ambyshframber/wobsite_v3/site/index.md

 - [gladiator war](https://github.com/ambyshframber/gladiator_war_rs_2), a dice game about fighting
 - [atodo](https://github.com/ambyshframber/atodo), a todo list manager
 - [neoercities](https://github.com/ambyshframber/neoercities) and [drneo](https://github.com/ambyshframber/drneo), a library and site builder tool for neocities
+- [staticcc](https://github.com/ambyshframber/staticcc), a static site generator (used for this site right in front of you!)

 #### curios and other tiny web things:
 - [computer ghost](computer_ghost.html)